Looking to get a six-pack? For most guys that could be broken down to:

 How to build enough muscle to get a six-pack

-Building muscle as a skinny or skinny-fat guy isn’t exactly easy, there are whole programs designed to help solve it (should you want a good program, we co-founded Bony to Beastly and recently launched True Gains), but some good foundational steps could be:
+Building muscle as a skinny guy isn’t exactly easy, there are whole programs designed to help solve it (should you want a good program, we co-founded Bony to Beastly and recently launched True Gains), but some good foundational steps could be:

 - Eat 0.8–1g of protein per ideal body weight pound every single day.
 If you’re 150 pounds (91kg), you’d eat 160g–150g of protein—your target bodyweight.
 (This is our “boosted” protein recommendation based on research that shows we tend to overestimate how much protein we eat.)